Line 10 (Madrid Metro)

-Line 10 of the Madrid Metro is a rapid transit line in Madrid that is actually the product of two formerly separate lines.
+Line 10 of the Madrid Metro is a rapid transit line in Madrid, Spain that is actually the product of two formerly separate lines.
 Today the route begins at (San Sebastián de los Reyes) and ends at (Alcorcón).
-Passengers must transfer at between the "line 10A" segment, which covers the portion of the route south of the station, and "line 10B," which extends north to Hospital Infanta Sofía.
+Passengers must transfer at between the "line 10A" segment, which covers the portion of the route south of the station, and "line 10B", which extends north to Hospital Infanta Sofía.